magda-io/magda-config/deploy-with-terraform.md

 ##### Upgrade Your Site for SSL / HTTPS Access

-If you didn't supply a value for `external_domain` config field during your ininitial deployment, you can edit the config file and update your deployment by re-run:
+If you didn't supply a value for `external_domain` config field during your initial deployment, you can edit the config file and update your deployment by re-run:

 ```bash
 terraform apply -auto-approve